Hygiene: Hygiene in the kitchen, bathroom and toilet

-Thorough cleaning is important in preventing the spread of fungal infections.
+Thorough cleaning is important to prevent the spread of fungal infections.
 Molds can live on wall and floor tiles and on shower curtains.
-Mold can be responsible for infections, cause allergic responses, deteriorate/damage surfaces, and cause unpleasant odors.
+Mold can be responsible for infections, cause allergic reactions, deteriorate/damage surfaces, and cause unpleasant odors.
 Primary sites of fungal growth are inanimate surfaces, including carpets and soft furnishings.
-Air-borne fungi are usually associated with damp conditions, poor ventilation, or closed air systems.
+Airborne fungi are usually associated with damp conditions, poor ventilation, or closed air systems.

 Hygienic cleaning can be done through: